samarthlamba/DukeHackathon2020/README.md

 ## What's next

+According to the challenges we ran into while developing this project, we plan on improving/adding the following items in the future:
+- Support for more languages other than English (to have greater reach to our users)
+- Migrate processing to the Cloud (to improve classification performance)
+- Expand library of recognized objects
+- Add types of audio reminders, including improving the performance of positional notifications.

-We plan to launch the product even after the hackathon as it could make a big impact on the lives of users.
-Planned features:
+In addition, we plan to launch the product even after the hackathon as it could make a big impact on the lives of users:

 ![Future Work](doc_assets/FutureWork.png)